Sonny Boy (2011 film): Plot

 Waldemar and the seventeen years his senior Rika start a relationship and she becomes pregnant.
-She says nothing to Waldemar and goes to a woman for an clandestine abortion, but changes her mind.
+She says nothing to Waldemar and goes to a woman for a clandestine abortion, but changes her mind.
 When she is four months pregnant she tells Waldemar.
-He is angry for not having been told, and leaves.
+He is angry for not having been told earlier, and leaves.
 Wim and Jan run away, to their father Willem.
 Waldemar returns, and when Willem visits Rika to tell her about a job opening in Indonesia, he asks her to come along.
 He will accept the baby as his own child.
 He changes his mind when he learns the father is dark skinned.
-He also gets a court order for Bertha and Henk to live with him, with success.
-He refuses a divorce, preventing Rika remarrying Waldemar.
+He also obtains a court order for Bertha and Henk to also live with him.
+He refuses a divorce, preventing Rika from marrying Waldemar.

 When the child is born, they call the boy Waldy, nicknamed Sonny Boy.
 Rika’s landlord terminates the rental, because of Rika's extramarital affair, especially with a dark-skinned Surinamese.
 Rika and Waldemar roam the streets with Waldy, when they meet an older Jewish man, Sam, who rents them a room.

-With financial support from Sam, Rika and Waldemar start a guest house in Scheveningen.
-When The Netherlands was invaded by the Germans, Rika and Waldemar are forced to give shelter to German soldiers.
-Later on they have to evacuate the guest house, as the area is cleared for the Atlantikwall defense system.
+With financial support from Sam, Rika and Waldemar start a guesthouse in Scheveningen.
+When the Netherlands is invaded by the Germans, Rika and Waldemar are forced to give shelter to German soldiers.
+Later on they have to evacuate the guesthouse, as the area is cleared for the Atlantikwall defense system.